Resume Tips

 5. Keep It Concise and Well-Structured

-Ensure your resume is concise by using short sentences and arranging details into sections with appropriate headings.
-Utilize bolding or bold in order to draw attention to the most important information, but do not overwhelm readers with overly complicated formatting.
+Make sure your resume is succinct by using short sentences and dividing your details into sections with appropriate headings.
+Use bold or italics in order to draw attention to crucial details but try not to overwhelm the reader with excessive formatting.

 6. Proofread for Errors